sigurd4/delay_line/README.md

-A delay-line buffer for real-time use
+A delay-line buffer for real-time use.

 # Examples